 It’s fascinating to discover where hockey can take a player both geographically and academically.

-For Ali Thomas the love of the game has taken him from the skyline of New York City to the corn fields of Iowa to the shadow of the “Touchdown Jesus” mural in South Bend, Indiana.
+For Ali Thomas the love of the game has taken him from the bustling Bronx, N.Y., to the corn fields of Iowa to the shadow of the “Touchdown Jesus” mural in South Bend, Indiana.
 Justin Wade’s hockey sojourn began in scenic Aurora, Illinois, with stops in Fargo, North Dakota and Cedar Rapids, Iowa, before reaching the place known for Knute Rockne, winning one for “The Gipper,” and the football movie “Rudy.”

 Thomas and Wade are freshmen on the University of Notre Dame’s hockey team, the first black players to skate for the Fighting Irish.
 Both hope their journey to South Bend leads them to another destination – the National Hockey League.